 The Medicare website also has quality information about health care facilities and providers.
 This includes:

 Medicare Part D is Medicare prescription drug coverage.
 If you have Original Medicare, or your Medicare Advantage plan does not have prescription drug benefits, you can buy a separate Part D prescription drug plan.

 Part D is changing under health care reform.
 The gap in coverage, called the "doughnut hole," will get smaller each year.
 In 2020, the doughnut hole will end.

 The Medi-Cal program helps Medicare beneficiaries with low incomes get some kinds of care that Medicare does not cover.
 For example, Medicare does not cover long-term care in a nursing home.

-California has a new project in 8 counties to coordinate care for people who have both Medicare and Medi-Cal (also called dual eligibles).
-Learn more...
+California has a pilot project in some counties to coordinate care for people who have both Medicare and Medi-Cal (also called dual eligibles).
+Learn more about Cal MediConnect...

 California's HICAP program provides free help with many kinds of Medicare questions and problems.
 HICAP is the Health Insurance Counseling and Advocacy Program.
 Call 1-800-434-0222 or visit www.aging.ca.gov/hicap.